Azuaron/scalajs-electron-skeleton/README.md

 Scala.js & Electron Skeleton
 ============================

-This is an example of how to use Scala.js together with Electron to build native applications.
+This is an example of how to use Scala.js together with Electron to build native applications with a Jetty backend.

 ## Getting started
 Get started, enter the scalajs subfolder, start sbt and launch the fastOptJS task